Let's Make a Deal: Big Deal

 The Big Deal serves as the final segment of the show and offers a chance at a significantly larger prize for a lucky trader.
 Before the round, the value of the day's Big Deal is announced to the audience.

 The process for choosing traders (two up to 2003, one since 2009) has remained the same.
-Starting with the highest winner, the host asks traders if they wanted to trade in everything they had won to that point for a chance to choose one of three numbered doors on the stage.
-The process continued until a trader agreed to play; up to 2003, the procedure continued until a second trader was chosen.
-In two-player games until 2003, the trader who was the bigger winner earned first choice of the doors, and the other trader then chose from the remaining two.
+Starting with the highest winner, the host asks traders if they are willing to trade in everything they have won to that point for a chance to choose one of three numbered doors on the stage.
+The process continues until a trader agrees to play.
+Up to 2003, a second trader was chosen in this fashion and the higher winner of the two received first pick of the doors.
+In case of a tie between two or more traders, the host starts with the trader that was selected first.

 Each of the doors conceals either a prize package of some sort, or a cash award hidden inside a prop such as a bank vault, piggy bank, or blank check.
 On occasion, a door containing an all-cash prize is opened before the traders make their choices, but the amount of the prize is not revealed.
-Frequently but not always, the value of the "Low" Door (the lowest-valued door) is less than the value of the player's original winnings, while the "Medium" Door's value is at least $1,000 more than the player's traded winnings.
+Frequently but not always, one of the two non-Big Deal doors holds a prize whose value is lower than that of the trader's original winnings, while the value of the other one is at least $1,000 more than this total.
+There are no Zonks in the Big Deal.